frncsdrk/frncsdrk.github.io/README.md

 # frncsdrk.github.io

-my profile
+> my profile

+Personal websiten built with astro

 ## Development

 ### Setup

 - Run `npm i`
-- Run `git submodule update --init --recursive` to checkout al submodules

 ## Publishing

-- `npm run build`
-- commit changes to develop
-- `./publish`
+The site is published whenever changes are pushed to the `main` branch.

 ## Scripts

-### `npm run serve`
+### `npm start` and `npm run dev`

 Run the website locally.

 ### `npm run build`

-Create a production build of the website, the generated files can be found at `./public` folder, you can [deploy it as a static website].
+Create a production build of the website, the generated files can be found in the `./dist` directory, which you can [deploy as a static website].

-### Update submodules

-Run `git submodule foreach git pull origin master`

 ## License